-The Bachelor of Science (B.S.) degree in Marine and Environmental Biology and Policy is a multidisciplinary program in which students gain a solid foundation in the biological, chemical, and physical sciences, together with environmental policy and natural resource conservation and management.
-Students also have a choice of guided electives to provide a personal focus in the program.
+The BS in Marine and Environmental Biology and Policy is a multidisciplinary program with a curriculum that allows students to gain a solid foundation in the biological, chemical, and physical sciences, together with an understanding of their application to addressing environmental problems and conserving and managing natural resources.

-Students also participate in collaborative research projects with other colleges and universities, government agencies, community and civic organizations, and environmental organizations through the University’s Urban Coast Institute and our affiliation with institutions such as the New Jersey Marine Sciences Consortium and the Cape Eleuthera Institute.
+Our students also participate in collaborative research projects with other colleges and universities, government agencies, community and civic organizations, and environmental organizations through the University’s Urban Coast Institute.
+Our affiliation with institutions such as the New Jersey Sea Grant Consortium and the Cape Eleuthera Institute provide students with opportunities to study at field stations on Sandy Hook, New Jersey, and in The Bahamas.
+For example, each year during winter break students have the opportunity to participate in our 14 day Tropical Island Ecology field course held at the Cape Eleuthera Institute.